hatchddigital/empty-coop/README.md

 Ah, much better!
 Less descendence and more flexibility.
 Also, using a naming convention where the parent module name is abbreviated and prefixed before each child element, gives the rules clarity and ensures they won't get mixed up with other rules.

+### Rule 4: When using Javascript libraries, don't use their classes as style hooks

+If using one of the *hatchling* Javascript modules, or something similar, don't use a class specific to that module for styling, unless the classes that module use change.
+Instead, create your own classes, relevent to the site you're building.